2011–12 Boston University Terriers women's ice hockey season

-The Boston University Terriers women's hockey team represented Boston University in the 2011–12 NCAA Division I women's ice hockey season.
+The Boston University Terriers women's ice hockey team represented Boston University in the 2011–12 NCAA Division I women's ice hockey season.
 The Terriers were coached by Brian Durocher.
 The seniors on the Terriers squad were Kasey Boucher, Jenn Wakefield, Carly Warren and Tara Watchorn.
 Boston University won its second Hockey East Championship in three seasons.
 In addition, the Terriers qualified for their third consecutive NCAA Tournament appearance.
-At season’s end, BU recorded a 23-14-1 record, marking the program’s second straight 20-win season.
+At season's end, BU recorded a 23–14–1 record, marking the program's second straight 20-win season.
 The club triumphed in seven of its final eight games of the year, while earning a fifth-place ranking.